 Ryan, Freeman lead Falcons over Jaguars

-Rookie quarterback Gardner Minshew hit 13 of 31 passes for 181 yards with a touchdown for the Jaguars, which lost for the sixth time in seven games and clinched a last-place finish in the AFC South.
-The outcome might have added a little more heat to the seat of third-year coach Doug Marrone.
+Rookie quarterback Gardner Minshew hit 13 of 31 passes for 181 yards with a touchdown for the Jaguars, who lost for the sixth time in seven games and clinched a last-place finish in the AFC South.
 Atlanta shaped the game's flow before the Jacksonville offense ever took the field.
 It opened the day with an 82-yard, six-play touchdown drive that Freeman capped with a 17-yard run at the 11:27 mark of the first quarter.

-Lambo's 27-yarder with 2:29 remaining in the third quarter edged Jacksonville within 17-6, but Qadree Ollison scored from 3 yards out at the 13:36 mark of the fourth quarter to put the Falcons ahead 24-6.
+Lambo's 27-yarder with 2:29 remaining in the third quarter inched Jacksonville within 17-6, but Qadree Ollison scored from 3 yards out at the 13:36 mark of the fourth quarter to put the Falcons ahead 24-6.
 Minshew and Chris Conley hooked up for a 42-yard touchdown pass with 12 minutes left.
-The Jaguars could have gotten within a score with under five minutes left, but Minshew's fourth down pass for DJ Chark from the 7 was incomplete, ending a 15-play drive.
+The Jaguars could have gotten within a score with under five minutes left, but Minshew's fourth-down pass for DJ Chark from the 7 was incomplete, ending a 15-play drive.

 --Field Level Media